jeffbass/yin-yang-ranch/docs/librarian-prototype.rst

        python librarian.py

-    The first time you run this program, a web browser will open for you to use your google login to approve the Gmail API, so you must be running on a computer that can bring up a web browser when the API credential creation process runs.
+    The first time you run this program, a web browser will open for you to use your Google login to approve the Gmail API, so you must be running on a computer that can bring up a web browser when the Gmail API credential creation process runs.
+This authenticates the SENDING of SMS text messages via the Gmail API.

-12. Then run the gmail_watcher.py program to "chat" with the librarian by sending SMS text numbers to the Google Voice number you set up:
+12. Then run the ```gmail_watcher.py`` program.
+After a few minutes, you will be able to "chat" with the librarian by sending SMS text numbers to the Google Voice number you set up:

     .. code-block:: bash